 - You should feel the clubs more in your fingers and not in your palm

-Instead, try out each one and see which feels the best and yields the best results.
+See what feels natural and test out different positions on the range.
 In general, the overlap and the interconnected grips will usually work the best for most amateur golfers.